-This improvement will create better traffic this circulation in part of downtown Wilmington. particularly westbound for travelers destined for Washington Street and West Center City.
+This improvement will create better traffic this circulation in part of downtown particularly westbound Wilmington. for travelers destined for Washington Street and West Center City.
 The study team expects this movement will result in negligible traffic impact and minimal signal, pavement marking, and signing costs.